McIntosh-Lab/dFC_Cam-CAN/python_packages/brainvistools/README.md

 Requirements:
 - nibabel, numpy, scipy, pillow, nilearn, and matplotlib are required Python packages
   - tested on Python version 3.10.13 and nibabel=5.2.0, numpy=1.26.2, scipy=1.11.4, pillow=10.0.1, nilearn=0.10.2, and matplotlib=3.8.2 versions
-- ggseg, ggsegSchaefer, tidyverse, ggplot2 are required R libraries
+- ggseg, ggsegSchaefer, tidyverse, ggplot2, readxl, dplyr are required R libraries
-  - tested on R version 4.3.2, with libraries ggseg=1.6.5, ggsegSchaefer=2.0.4, tidyverse=2.0.0, ggplot2=3.4.2, wesanderson=0.3.6, and dplyr=1.1.2
   - See [here](https://github.com/ggseg/ggsegSchaefer) for ggsegSchaefer install instructions
 - This should work on Linux, Mac, and Windows, but has only been tested on Linux